aws-samples/iam-identity-center-team/docs/overview/architecture.md

 -   **teamgetAccounts** - This Lambda function returns a list of accounts in your AWS organization
 -   **teamgetOUs** - This Lambda function returns a list of Organizational Units (OUs) within your AWS organization
--   **teamgetPermisssion** - This Lambda function returns the permission sets available in IAM Identity Center within your AWS organization
+-   **teamgetPermission** - This Lambda function returns the permission sets available in IAM Identity Center within your AWS organization
 -   **teamgetUsers** - This Lambda function returns a list of users available in IAM Identity Center within your AWS organization
 -   **teamgetIdcGroups** - This Lambda function returns a list of groups available in IAM Identity Center within your AWS organization